TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

            with niceText.
 Basically this means that when niceText is used, these values will have only the half effect.

-         - When word spacing is used the "highlightWord" mode doesn't work.
+         - When word spacing is used the "highlightWord" mode does not work.

          - The color override works only without "niceText".